 Besides the management style, the profiles of the PT members contributed to making the project successful: the Project Manager and a number of team members were already involved in the JP.
-As the Project complements the JP, it was a very wise choice to keep the same core team, who has a sound knowledge of the actors.
-The most outstanding example of coordination complex social, political and economic context of the on the ground is in Sekke, one of Saida's Adjacent Area Gatherings, is familiar with the stakeholders and has been involved in the participatory mechanisms set in place by the JP.
+As the Project complements the JP, it was a very wise choice to keep the same core team, who has a sound knowledge of the complex social, political and economic context of the Gatherings, is familiar with the stakeholders and has been involved in the participatory mechanisms set in place by the JP.
 This ensured the responsiveness of the team and increased its ability to work under pressure and to adapt the activities to real needs, which is a major advantage in a crisis response project.

-Programme at UNDP has been essential for a) coordination with the Procurement Unit to enable the execution of large number of projects within a short timeframe; b) enhance quality assurance; and c) ensure coordination with national stakeholders and donor community.
+Support from the Crisis Prevention and Recovery Programme at UNDP has been essential for a) coordination with the Procurement Unit to enable the execution of large number of projects within a short timeframe; b) enhance quality assurance; and c) ensure coordination with national stakeholders and donor community.

 In terms of resource allocation and management, the cost of the activities largely exceeded the costs of the PT.
-219,446,47 USD were spent on staff salaries and other human resources, and on office equipment and running costs, out of a total budget of 2,670,440.18 USD, meaning that 91.71 % of the total budget has been allocated for the project activities.
+219,446.47 USD were spent on staff salaries and other human resources, and on office equipment and running costs, out of a total budget of 2,670,440.18 USD, meaning that 91.71 % of the total budget has been allocated for the project activities.
 This percentage is very high and demonstrates a reasonable management of financial resources and a clear choice of giving priority to actual projects implementation.